 And having eased their way back into working with the revitalised kitchen, they were very happy with how the paint stands up to use.

 The most practical answer, to maintain the integrity of painted doors in water affected areas is c).
 Also your local kitchen designer may have a trick or two up their sleeve when they build and install kitchens.

 Project B, no mystery how this played out

-James covers the North, South East and West of the South West, and the second project was in Bigbury on Sea, South Devon, the backdrop to many an Agatha Christie TV show.
+Our painter covers the North, South East and West of the South West, and the second project was in Bigbury on Sea, South Devon, the backdrop to many an Agatha Christie TV show.
 This is the happy ending.

 When I scanned through the report on this job, I misread and thought the house had been purchased on eBay and moved from London to the West Country.
 I had momentary visions of those US style trailer adventures.
 But no, it was the kitchen that had been purchased second hand.

 Buying second hand kitchens can be a viable option if you want to purchase a brand that could well be outside / way beyond your budget if bought new.
 Kitchen companies know how to charge!